Are young people in S’pore breaking up with dating apps?

 Bernice Fong, Dhareeni Shanmugam and John Lim are three under-30s who have had different experiences with dating apps and dating over the years.

 In a recent video on TikTok, Bernice declared she was done with dating apps, having used them for about six years.
-The 28-year-old brand and marketing manager felt jaded and tired from swiping through, and not quite finding the match she wanted.
+The 28-year-old brand and marketing manager felt jaded and tired from swiping through and not quite finding the match she wanted.

-She would swipe, sometimes connect with a person and then later develop feelings for him.
+She would swipe, sometimes connect with a person, and then later develop feelings for him.
 But she said it usually did not work out.

-“I got very tired and felt like ‘Why can’t I meet the right one?’ or ‘Why isn’t this person the right one or why am I not the success story?’” said Bernice.
+“I got very tired and felt like ‘Why can’t I meet the right one?’ or ‘Why isn’t this person the right one or why am I not the success story?’”
+Bernice said.

 “And that becomes a very (continual) process of getting in and out of dating apps.”